MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/configure-auditing-diagnostics-unified-service-desk.md

  When you configure auditing and diagnostics in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)], keep in mind the following functionality:

-- How [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] auditing and diagnostics are configured and recorded is completely separate from the audit feature in the Microsoft Dataverse platform.
+- How [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] auditing and diagnostics are configured and recorded is completely separate from the audit feature in Microsoft Dataverse.

 - [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] auditing requires a Listener Hosted Control to record and save audit activity.
 Similarly, you can channel diagnostic logging using a Listener Hosted Control, but it’s not required, and by default, diagnostic logging is recorded on the local computer.